althonos/pyfamsa/README.md

 ## 🗺️ Overview

+[FAMSA](https://github.com/refresh-bio/FAMSA) is a method published in 2016 by Deorowicz *et al.* for large-scale multiple sequence alignments.
+It uses state-of-the-art time and memory optimizations as well as a fast guide tree heuristic to reach very high performance and accuracy.

-pyfamsa is a Python module that provides bindings to [FAMSA](https://github.com/refresh-bio/FAMSA) using [Cython](https://cython.org/).
+PyFAMSA is a Python module that provides bindings to [FAMSA](https://github.com/refresh-bio/FAMSA) using [Cython](https://cython.org/).
 It implements a user-friendly, Pythonic interface to align protein sequences using different parameters and access results directly.
 It interacts with the FAMSA library interface, which has